Support services for young people moving to independent living

-Family Mental Health Support Service activities target prevention and early intervention, with a particular focus on Indigenous families and those from a culturally and linguistically diverse background.
+Family Mental Health Support Services target prevention and early intervention, with a particular focus on Indigenous families and those from a culturally and linguistically diverse background.

 Housing and accommodation

-Centrelink offers financial help that can assist young people who receive Centrelink payments with costs of rent, such as Rent Deduction Scheme, Rent Assistance and Centrelink also provides access to Community Engagement Officers who can help people who are homeless, or at risk of becoming homeless, access income support.
+Centrelink offers financial help that can assist young people who receive Centrelink payments with costs of rent, such as Rent Deduction Scheme and Rent Assistance.
+Centrelink also provides access to Community Engagement Officers who can help people who are homeless, or at risk of becoming homeless, access income support.

 The National Rental Affordability Scheme provides people on a low to moderate income with an opportunity to rent homes at a rate that is at least 20 per cent below market value rent.